m5c/OAuth2SpringBootDemo/README.md

 ## Hands-on

-This section provides instructions on how to power up the service and follwo the OAuth2 protocol in practice.
+This section provides instructions on how to power up the service and follow the OAuth2 protocol in practice.
-Bellow subsections line out the standard 3 staged delivery pipeline, and oauth2 protocol phases:
+Bellow subsections line out the standard 3-staged service delivery pipeline, and oauth2 protocol phases:

  * [Build](#build): Compile the sources and obtain an executable jar
  * [Deploy](#deploy): Power up the service, so you can actually interact with its functionality
- * [Access](#access): Fire HTTP requests to interact with the service's REST interface
+ * [Access](#access): Send HTTP requests to interact with the service's REST interface

    * [Test access on a protected resources without token (reject)](#unauthorized-access)
    * [Obtain a token, for later authorized access on the protected resource](#token-retrieval)